The Witten equation and its virtual fundamental cycle: Introduction

-Let's briefly outline our construction.
-Let $\MM_{g,k,W}(\gamma_1, \cdots, \gamma_k)$ be the moduli space of $W$-structures decorated by the orbifold structure $\gamma_i$ at the marked point $z_i$ (see section 2).
-Technically, it is more convenient for us to work on the moduli space of rigidified $W$-structures $\MMr_{g,k,W}(\gamma_1, \cdots, \gamma_k)$.
+Let $\WW_{g,k}(\gamma_1, \dots, \gamma_k)$ be the moduli space of $W$-curves with orbifold structure $\gamma_i$ at the marked point $z_i$ (see Section 2).
+Technically, it is more convenient for us to work on the moduli space $\MMr_{g,k}(\gamma_1, \dots, \gamma_k)$ of rigidified $W$-structures.
 These are the background data for the Witten equation.
-Unfortunately, it is rather difficult to solve the Witten equation due to the fact that $W$ is highly degenerate.
-It is much easier to solve a perturbed equation for $W+W_0$, where $W_0$ is a linear perturbation term such that $W_{\gamma}+W_{0\gamma}$ is a holomorphic Morse function for every $\gamma$.
-Here $W_{\gamma}, W_{0\gamma}$ are the restrictions of $W, W_0$ to the fixed point set $\C^{N_{\gamma}}_{\gamma}$.
-The crucial part of the analysis is to show that a solution of the Witten equation converges to a critical point of $W_{\gamma_i}+W_{0\gamma_i}$.
+One can show by the Witten Lemma that in the case that all the coefficients are non-singular (we call this case \emph{narrow}), the Witten equation has only the trivial solution.
+Unfortunately, it is impossible to obtain a meaningful theory using only the zero solution.
+Hence, as in the study of singularity theory, we need to consider the perturbed Witten equation given by the perturbed superpotential $W+W_0$, where $W_0$ is a linear perturbation term such that $W_{\gamma}+W_{0\gamma}$ is a holomorphic Morse function for every $\gamma$.
+Here $W_{\gamma}$ and $W_{0\gamma}$ are the restrictions of $W$ and $W_0$ to the fixed point set $(\C^N)^{\gamma}$ (also denoted $\C^{N_{\gamma}}$).
+The crucial part of the analysis is to show that a solution of the perturbed Witten equation converges to a critical point of $W_{\gamma_i}+W_{0\gamma_i}$.
 This enables us to construct a moduli space